allegheny-college-cmpsc-101-fall-2023/fibonacci-algorithms-starter/writing/reflection.md

 ### What resources did you consult when completing this project?
 How did you find them?
 How did they help you?

 TODO: Provide a one-paragraph response that answers this question in your own words.

+TODO: Please write the commands you used for fixing errors reported by black and isort.

+Last TODO: Please copy lines 204-206 in the gatorgrade.yml file and explain why this command is not run with the recursive functions.